Skip to main content

 | Wellness | Healthy You

-Every year, the influenza virus, also known as the flu, affects millions of people with hundreds of thousands hospitalized.
-According to the CDC, the 2017-2018 flu season was the deadliest in decades, with approximately 80,000 flu-related deaths in the United States alone.
-More than 80 percent of those individuals were unvaccinated.
-The influenza virus is especially harmful to children, people with chronic illnesses, older adults and pregnant women.
+Every year the flu affects millions of people, with hundreds of thousands hospitalized.
+The influenza virus is especially harmful to children, people with chronic illnesses, older adults and people who are pregnant.
 While the flu vaccine is not perfect, it does save lives.
-Here are some answers to common flu-related questions that I get asked every flu season:
+Here are some answers to common flu-related questions:

 Q: How can I prevent getting the flu?